 Continue reading “International Self-Care Day”

-The short answer is never.
-There is never going to be the perfect time.
+There is never going to be the perfect time to stop drinking.
 You will always make up excuses like, there’s too many nights out in the calendar, there’s a wedding at the end of the month, my holiday is already booked or what about that work thing?… the list goes on.

 I lost count of the amount of times I said this was my last drink; that I would quit tomorrow or Monday morning.
 Until tomorrow or Monday came and I had a hundred reasons why giving up that day was a bad idea.
 I kept pushing the date further and further away.

-If you are reading this, then there is a really good chance you are not happy with the amount you drink and you’re looking for the ‘right’ time to quit.
+If you are reading this, then there is a really good chance you are not happy with the amount you drink and you’re wondering how to stop drinking.

-One of the things I found difficult when I decided to stop drinking, was what to tell people.
+One of the things I found difficult when I decided to stop drinking was what to tell people.
 I didn’t want to sound like I had a ‘problem’.
 I needed something that would be concise, something that would not encourage questions, yet it still had to require an element of truth for me.
+Telling people you don’t drink alcohol can have some surprising responses.

 Being sober is hard in the beginning and having a plan of what to tell people is actually helpful.
 Even if it’s none of their damn business.
 My greatest fear was stumbling over my words, getting embarrassed and ending up sounding like I had a huge problem!